ireaneus/CDI/NTSurveyJohn.md

-# Session 3 Part 3 - John diary notes
+# Session 6 part 3 - John diary notes

 #### Diary requirements
 - Four chapters or less do one paragraph for entire letter